chipjacks/chipjacks.github.io/about/index.markdown

 * <a href="http://www.linkedin.com/pub/chip-jackson/66/967/675/">LinkedIn</a>
 * <a href="https://github.com/chipjacks">Github</a>

-Beyond math and computer science, I love to run.
+Besides math and computer science, I also love to run.
 I [compete](http://www.wwuvikings.com/sports/c-xc/mtt/jackson_chip00.html) for the WWU track and cross country teams.